-Each year, prior to the public release of the Report Cards, all participating health plans and medical groups are invited to preview the Health Care Quality Report Cards.
+Each year, prior to the public release of the CDII Report Cards or with the addition of new measures, all participating health plans and medical groups are invited to preview the Health Care Quality Report Cards.
 Health plans and medical groups are given access to a test web site with updated results and given several days to review their data and submit corrections and questions regarding the data and methodology to CDII and its contractors.
-If an error in the data is discovered, it is corrected prior to the public release of the CDII Report Cards.
+If an error in the data is identified within the given time period, it is corrected prior to the public release of the CDII Report Cards.